 Artificial recharge is performed at the Mission Creek Groundwater Replenishment Facility (Mission Creek GRF) using State Water Project (SWP) Exchange Water as described in Section 5.
 Recharge at the Mission Creek GRF is variable based on availability of SWP Exchange Water and deliveries by the Metropolitan Water District of Southern California (MWD).
-During WY 2020-2021 a total of 427 AF of imported water was recharged at the Mission Creek GRF.
+During WY 2021-2022, no imported water was recharged at the Mission Creek GRF.